cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-The `MsgSend`'s type URL is [`"/cosmos.bank.v1beta1.MsgSend"`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/messages.ts#L6).
+In this case, the `MsgSend`'s type URL is [`"/cosmos.bank.v1beta1.MsgSend"`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/messages.ts#L6).

 Each of your types will be associated like this.
-You can declare each string as a constant value such as:
+You can declare each string as a constant value, such as:

 ```typescript
 export const msgSendTypeUrl = "/cosmos.bank.v1beta1.MsgSend";